gingermusketeer/teaScript/README.md

   return <- mything //=> return mything.unwrap()
 ```

+Could use some sort of resolver to handle dealing with primitive operations and redeclaration of built in types

+primativeResolver('+', someVar, someOtherVar)

+for strings we could perhaps extend existing string object or for methods we could replace someVar.toCamelCase with prototype call with this provided

 #### Explicit variable type conversion

 When a scoped primitive has been loaded variables/parameters can automatically be converted

+Note this is only required for primatives which do not extend existing js primatives

 ```js
   // Convert parameter